geoserver/geoserver/doc/en/user/source/styling/sld-reference/labeling.rst

 .. figure:: img/space_neg.png
    :align: center

-With a positive ``spaceAround`` value of 10, each label will be 20 pixels apart from each other:
+With a positive ``spaceAround`` value of 10, each label is at least 20 pixels apart from others:

 .. figure:: img/space_10.png
    :align: center

 Positive ``spaceAround`` values actually provide twice the space that you might expect.
 This is because you can specify a spaceAround for one label as 5, and for another label (in another TextSymbolizer) as 3.
-The total distance between them will be 8.
+The total distance between them is 8.
 Two labels in the first symbolizer ("5") will each be 5 pixels apart from each other, for a total of 10 pixels.

 .. note:: **Interaction between values in different TextSymbolizers**

-  You can have multiple TextSymbolizers in your SLD file, each with a different spaceAround option.
-This will normally do what you would think if all your spaceAround options are >=0.
+  You can have multiple TextSymbolizers in your SLD file, each with a different ``spaceAround`` option.
+If all the ``spaceAround`` options are >=0, this will do what you would normally expect.
 If you have negative values ('allow overlap') then these labels can overlap labels that you've said should not be overlapping.
-If you dont like this behavior, its not too difficult to change - feel free to submit a patch!
+If you don't like this behavior, it's not difficult to change - feel free to submit a patch!

 .. _labeling_follow_line: